 We’ll start off by explaining the Genshin Impact gacha system.

 Essentially, a gacha game is a game that trades your in-game currency for a random item.
 You can earn this in-game currency just by playing the game.
 However, the faster and easier way to do so is to just buy the currency with real money.
 Some games drop this aspect completely and head straight to spending your real-life money.

 This game system has become increasingly popular since the 2010s and is most prominent in Japanese mobile games.
 However, there’s a growing trend of the system’s implementation into Chinese and Korean games as well.
 And, well, surprise surprise, the developers of Genshin Impact, miHoYo, are Chinese.

 The biggest problem people have with gacha games is the RNG factor.
-You could spend way too much money to get the outcome you want, be it a skin or other random items.
+You could spend up to $150 to get the outcome you want, be it a skin or other random items.
 This is most prominent in Genshin Impact’s wish system.
 The chance of you going through plenty of pulls before you get the one you want is very high.

 But do you really need to spend money to get these wishes?
 Are these wishes crucial for endgame in Genshin Impact?
 In other words, is Genshin Impact pay to win?